 - Residents and visitors who are asked to leave meetings due to disruption may not return to a board meeting for either 60 or 90 days.

-Members of the news media and their equipment shall be limited to a specific area in the auditorium or Board Room.
+Members of the news media and their equipment shall be limited to a specific area in the conference room.
 Not staying within that area, after being warned, may result in a member of the news media being removed from the meeting.

 Addressing the Board of Trustees